Research Institute: University of Washington, University of California Berkeley

 Non-Primary Advertised Use Cases

-We shared reactions to specific prompts on this content.
+We shared posted reactions and themes to specific prompts on this content.
 This surfaced ethical concerns, cultural reflection, and questions that would serve to drive deeper understandings of functionality, and benefits.

-Information from our findings would fuel our quick and dirty interviews.
+We used our internet findings to probe further into real use cases.
 In these interviews, we were looking for information specific to where interview participants live, how they use IoT within the context of their home, how these devices might record or transcribe information from primary and non-primary users, and what delight or problems they found in their usage.

 Phase 1.4: Retrospective Analysis